 If you have one enterprise sales team and one mid-market sales team, you can calculate the win rate for both so you can see which team performs better or has opportunities to improve.

 For example, if the enterprise sales team had 12 total opportunities and won 2 opportunities, the Enterprise Segment Win Rate is 16.6% (2 / 12 = 16.6%).
 On the other hand, if the mid-market sales team had 27 total opportunities and won 10 opportunities, the Mid-Market Segment Win Rate is 37% (10 / 27 = 37%).
-This may indicate that the Enterprise Segment, with a lower win rate, should improve their sales tactics.
+This may indicate that the Enterprise Segment, with a lower win rate, should improve its sales tactics.

 Formula for Calculating Win Rate by Product